Jimmy-YMJ/jsonstore-js/README.md

 # jsonstore-js
-A JSON data store for processing JSON data expediently.
+A data store for processing javascript JSON data expediently.

 ## Installing
 Use via npm: